 Transportation Options in Chile's Lake District

-Those driving or taking a taxi by land can do so via the Panamerican Highway (ending or beginning at Chiloé) from Chilean cities, or from Argentina via Paso Puyehue, which is about 4000 ft (1212 m) during the summer months.
-More information on modes of travel can be found through the varied forms of transportation throughout Chile.
+Those driving or taking a taxi by land (about $1 per kilometer) can do so via the Panamerican Highway (ending or beginning at Chiloé) from Chilean cities, or from Argentina via Paso Puyehue, which is about 4,000 feet (1,212 meters) during the summer months.
+More information on modes of travel can be found through this website showing varied forms of transportation throughout Chile.

 When to Visit the Lake District